Hawks vs Suns: Game Preview, Injury Report, Betting Odds, Projected Starting Lineups For Tonight's Game

 Game Preview

-Currently, the Hawks rank 28th in PPG allowed, 22nd in field goal percentage allowed, 30th in three-point attempts allowed, and 30th in three-point percentage allowed.
-Per Cleaning the Glass, Atlanta is 19th in points allowed per 100 possessions and 28th in effective field goal percentage allowed.
+Currently, the Hawks rank 28th in PPG allowed, 25th in field goal percentage allowed, 29th in three-point attempts allowed and 30th in three-point percentage allowed.
+Per Cleaning the Glass, Atlanta is 21st in points allowed per 100 possessions and 28th in effective field goal percentage allowed.

-Phoenix comes into this game ranked 17th in PPG, 12th in FG%, 14th in 3PA, 7th in 3p%, 11th in free throw attempts per game, 25th in rebounding, and 10th in turnovers.
-Per Cleaning the Glass, the Suns are 13th in points per 100 possessions, 10th in effective field goal%, 13th in turnover percentage, 27th in offensive rebounding percentage, and 6th in free throw rate.
+The Suns are capable of getting into a shootout with almost anyone.
+They are 15th in the NBA in PPG, 9th in FG%, 14th in 3PA, 6th in 3P%, 11th in FTA, 10th in turnovers, and 25th in rebounding.
+Per Cleaning the Glass, Phoenix is 11th in points per 100 possessions, 10th in effective field goal percentage, 13th in turnover percentage, 27th in offensive rebounding percentage, and 9th in free throw rate.

 Injury Report

-Bogdan Bogdanovic (left lower leg contusion) and Trae Young (Achilles Tendinitis) are both probable, Onyeka Okongwu (facial contusion) is questionable, and Jalen Johnson (right shoulder inflammation) is out.
+Bogdan Bogdanovic (right knee inflammation) and Trae Young (illness) are both probable while Jalen Johnson (right shoulder inflammation) is out.

 Odds